nzaker/ATOMAP/doc/analysing_atom_lattices.rst

 Values are interpolated, giving a continuous map.
 The sublattice B was generated without any ellipticity, and the image to the right is fairly flat, as expected.
 In sublattice A, a region with elliptical atomic columns is clearly visible.
-The ellipticity also increases from left to right towards a maximum, before it starts to fall again.
-This is perfectly in line with how the dummy image of fantasite has been generated.
+The ellipticity gradient is perfectly in line with how the dummy image of fantasite has been generated.
 Maps gives nice visualization of gradual change.

 .. code-block:: python